Moonick/MiddleEarthMaps/README.md

    - Open the camera app on your physical device.
    - Point the camera at the QR code displayed in your browser.

-Happy mapping!

-### Improvements

-1. User location - Implement a more user-friendly experience when the user denies location access.
-Provide clear instructions and options for the user to enable location services.
-2. Fetching data - Optimize the data fetching process to reduce loading times and improve app performance.
-Consider implementing data caching, pagination, or lazy loading for a smoother user experience.
-3. Serach bar - Add a search bar that allows users to search for specific pins or locations within the app.
-4. Pin Rendering - To improve app responsiveness, consider rendering pins in smaller chunks or batches, especially if the pin data set is large.
-This can prevent UI freezes and provide a smoother scrolling experience
-5. Offline Mode - Enable an offline mode that allows users to access previously viewed locations and pins even without an internet connection.
-Implement local data storage and synchronization when the app is online.
-6. Testing - include more integration tests
-7. Error Handling - provide informative error messages to users in case of failures or unexpected situations